jpillora/go433/README.md

 # go433

-Send and receive 433 MHz using a RaspberryPi and Go
+Send and receive 433 MHz using a Raspberry Pi and Go

 ### Features